Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Paper 2: Expect data interpretation on antibody titres, vaccination impact graphs, or TB infection curves.

-Paper 3: Prepare essays synthesising immune response, pathogen strategies, and public health-e.g. “Explain how HIV compromises immune defence and how biomedical interventions mitigate the disease.”
+Paper 3: Prepare essays synthesising immune response, pathogen strategies, and public health, such as “Explain how HIV compromises immune defence and how biomedical interventions mitigate the disease.”

 Paper 4: Practise enzyme assays simulating antibiotic action or ELISA simulations; record MMO/PDO/ACE evidence thoroughly.